DevTeam/Pure.DI/readme/FooterTemplate.md

 composition.Resolve<IService>();
 ```

-This is not recommended way to create composition roots.
+This is [not recommended](https://blog.ploeh.dk/2010/02/03/ServiceLocatorisanAnti-Pattern/) way to create a composition root.
 To control the generation of these methods, see the _Resolve_ hint.

 ### Dispose